Supercharging Apache Superset

 Metrics for the Masses

 As mentioned previously, Airbnb developed the in-house Minerva metric framework.
-Data can be queried in Superset via the Minerva-DB, a metric-centric, pseudo-datasource-agnostic SQL database backed by an Apache Druid cluster.
+Data can be queried in Superset via the Minerva API, a metric-centric, pseudo-datasource-agnostic SQL database backed by an Apache Druid cluster.
 To aid with discovery and enhance the user experience, all the metrics and dimensions are defined in a single non-mutable virtual Superset datasource with pre-defined metric expressions.
-Since Gandalf supports permissioning at the metric level, the datasource remains functional from an access control perspective.
+Since our internal security controller supports permissioning at the metric level, the datasource remains functional from an access control perspective.

 This single datasource now encompasses thousands of metrics and dimensions.
 Since most metrics and dimensions are generally scoped to products or projects by construction, the vast majority of metric-dimension combinations are not viable.